-Subject combinations: Genetics & Molecular Biology, Chemistry, Biology (Please refer pages in pursuing research-based careers in academic, technological and industrial organizations.
-The intake is limited to a maximum of 35 students in an academic year.
-The selection of students is based on the highest Z-scores from the GCE Advanced level examination.
+Subject Combination 2: Genetics and Molecular Biology, Chemistry, Environmental Management and Forestry

+Biological Science stream students who are interested in pursuing research-based careers in academic, technological and industrial organizations.
+The intake is limited to a maximum of 35 students (30 students from Subject combination 1 and 5 students from Subject combination 2) in an academic year.
+The selection of students is based on the highest Z-scores from the GCE Advanced level examination from the students who apply.